Workiva/over_react/snippets/dart_2_snippets.md

-## Available Dart 2 Builder-Compatible Code Snippets
+## Available Dart 1 and Dart 2 Backwards Compatible Code Snippets

 Below is a list of all available Dart 2 builder-compatible over_react snippets and their<br>
 triggers for Webstorm/IntelliJ and VS Code.